carandraug/vdjtools/doc/input.rst

 Metadata
 ^^^^^^^^

-Most VDJtools routines could be run with a sample batch.
-In this case paths to input files could be provided via command line (space separated), but a more elegant solution is to specify a metadata file via ``-m`` option.
+Most VDJtools routines will accept multiple sample files as command line arguments for batch processing.
+This should be preferred over multiple calls to VDJTools with a single sample due to the initialisation time of VDJTools.
+One alternative is to specify a metadata file via ``-m`` option.
 The primary purpose of a metadata file is to organize and annotate datasets.

 .. note::
    -  VDJtools will append metadata fields to its output tables to